4 Reasons to Have Pets Spayed or Neutered

 A female dog or cat will live a longer, healthier life if spayed.
 Spaying helps to prevent uterine infections and some cancers.
 Your female pet should be spayed prior to going into heat for the first time for the best protection from diseases, however, spaying them anytime is better than not at all.

 Neutering a male dog or cat has health benefits, mainly preventing testicular cancer and other reproductive cancers.
-While rare in male cats, testicular tumors are most commonly found in unneutered male dogs.
+Although rare in male cats, testicular tumors are most commonly found in unneutered male dogs.

 Reason #2 Prevent pet homelessness